Rockaway, Queens: 21st century

 After decades of grand redevelopment plans that fell through — for casinos, sports arenas, and other projects — planning began in 2002 for a large vacant section between Rockaway Beach and Arverne.
 By 2004, people were moving into the first completed buildings of the Arverne-By-the-Sea development.
 By 2012, the development included some 2,300 homes.
-That sparked nearby retail development, such as a Stop & Shop supermarket, Chase bank branch, local restaurants, and a Subway sandwich chain restaurant.
+That sparked nearby retail development.
 Far Rockaway Shopping Center, in downtown Far Rockaway between the Far Rockaway subway station, and the Far Rockaway LIRR station, got its first new store in decades.
 Phase I of construction was completed in 2011; Phase II was begun in 2006.

-Elsewhere along the beach, zoning laws written decades ago for the hotel trade have allowed developers to build high-rises alongside the smaller old and new houses.
+Elsewhere, along the beach, zoning laws written decades ago for the hotel trade have allowed developers to build high-rises alongside the smaller old and new houses.
 In response, some communities have approved rezoning plans for their neighborhoods to stop "out of character" development.

 Opponents also contend that due to the rapidly growing population, the current infrastructure is inadequate and that there are environmental issues to consider.
 Those in favor of the development, however, contend that the development will help spur economic development and that the infrastructure cannot be upgraded until the population has reached a more noticeable level.
 Furthermore, some developers have questioned the legality of "down zoning".
 On August 14, 2008, however, a rezoning plan that limits the size of some buildings was approved by the New York City Council for five communities on the peninsula covering 280 blocks.
 The communities that were included are Rockaway Park, Rockaway Beach, Somerville, Edgemere, and Far Rockaway.